d12frosted/elpa-mirror/melpa/helm-tramp-readme.txt

 helm-tramp provides interfaces of Tramp
 You can also use tramp with helm interface as root
-If you use it with docker-tramp, you can also use docker with helm interface If you use it with vagrant-tramp, you can also use vagrant with helm interface
+If you use it with docker-tramp, you can also use docker with helm interface If you use Emacs version >= 29.0.60 then docker-tramp is no longer necessary as this functionality is built-in to Tramp If you use it with vagrant-tramp, you can also use vagrant with helm interface